 Cyberpunk 2077 story

 Cyberpunk 2077 takes place in, you guessed it, the year 2077.
-In a sprawling metropolis called Night City, you take on the role of a streetwise young man who was raised in the gutter and wants to improve his life.
+In a sprawling metropolis called Night City, you take on the role of a fully-voiced, streetwise young man or woman – you can play as either gender in Cyberpunk 2077 – named V, who was raised in the gutter and wants to improve their life.
 The street gangs and megacorps will do all they can to keep people down.

 The streets of Cyberpunk 2077 will be filthy, drug infested, poverty-stricken hellholes, with the rich presiding over it all.
+V describes it as “the worst place in America.”
 As well as coping with rampaging madmen, many of the poor are addicted to a new drug called the braindance, which allows them to experience the emotions and stimuli of another person.
 For just a few hours, you can be rich, successful, and popular with your preferred gender.
 Because braindances aren’t livestreamed, viewers can experience any moment in another person’s life, living it as if it were real.

 Most of these experiences are tailored by megacorporations, with braindances sold to the populace as a form of entertainment.
 There are also braindances created on the black market, obtained illicitly, that offer much darker dreams, such as feeling the bloodlust of a serial killer.

 It’s going to be dark as hell, basically.

 Cyberpunk 2077 classes

 There are three playable Cyberpunk 2077 classes: Netrunner, Techie, and Solo.
 You will not have to pick one of the three – you can either focus on one or mix abilities and play styles from all three class types.
 If you’re unfamiliar with Cyberpunk lore, Netrunners are hackers, Techies are crafting specialists, and Solos are lone mercenaries.